cs-ieee-ist/cs-essentials/content/topics/gdb/gui.md

 (gdb) layout src
 ```

-Create a breakpoint at line 4 and line 5:
+Let's create a breakpoint at lines 4, 5 and 6:

 ```bash
 (gdb) b hello.c:4
 (gdb) b hello.c:5
 (gdb) b hello.c:6
 ```

 Now at the source code will appear b+ in lines 4, 5 and 6.